 - Surviving the end of the school year

 Get your game face on, because it’s training time, my fellow working mom warriors.
-Over the next six weeks, we’ll cover each of these events in the blog.
-We’ve been through these trenches, so we’ll bring training tips from our own experience and also draw from other working mom all-stars.
+We’ve been through these trenches, so we’re bringing in training tips from our own experience and other working mom all-stars.
 We’ll replace the stress and frustration with a plan that works and a sense of excitement for the coming months - THAT’S the gold medal, right?!

 Pregame Question: Why Bother with Camps?